Blendify/blender-manual/blender_docs/manual/editors/file_browser/introduction.rst

 These include:

-- Opening and Saving Blend files.
+- Opening and saving blend-files.
-- Import/Export other file formats.
+- Importing/exporting other file formats.
 - Picking new locations for existing file paths (images, video, fonts...).
 - Browsing inside other blend-files, when using :doc:`Linked Libraries </data_system/linked_libraries>`.